Guards

 package main

-, which means GET /
+, which means it’s protected by "NoJson"

 .